MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 contributors:
   - Antoine2F
   - jkom1
-  - Antoine2F
   - v-aangie
 ms.topic: conceptual
 ms.collection:
     - bap-ai-copilot
-ms.date: 07/22/2024
+ms.date: 10/03/2024
 ms.author: antode
 ms.reviewer: angieandrews
 ---

 # AI Builder licensing and credit management

 Access to AI Builder features within an environment requires AI Builder credits.
 AI Builder credits come with some specific user licenses, but mostly from AI Builder capacity add-on.
 To learn more, go to [Get entitlement to AI Builder credits](credit-management.md#get-entitlement-to-ai-builder-credits).
 Once acquired, credits can be allocated (also known as assigned) to a specific environment, or left at the organization (tenant) level.
-To learn more, go to [Make credits available for an environment](credit-management.md#make-credits-available-for-an-environment-allocated-and-unallocated-credits).
+Learn more in [Make credits available for an environment](credit-management.md#make-credits-available-for-an-environment-allocated-and-unallocated-credits).

 Once an environment has access to credits, AI Builder features are enabled in this environment.

 Some AI Builder actions consume credits.
-To learn more, go to [AI Builder credit consumption](#ai-builder-credit-consumption) in this article.
+Learn more in [AI Builder credit consumption](#ai-builder-credit-consumption) in this article.
 Credit consumption can be monitored.
-To learn more, go to [Monitor usage](#monitor-usage) in this article.
+Learn more in [Monitor usage](#monitor-usage) in this article.

 In an environment, when consumption exceeds available credits, the environment is in overage and some features are progressively blocked.
 Purchase of new credits and/or reassignment needs to happen.
-To learn more, go to [Overage](#overage) in this article.
+Learn more in [Overage](#overage) in this article.

 AI Builder credits can also come from AI Builder trial.
 In that case, they link to the user and don't need to be allocated.
-To learn more, go to [AI Builder trial](ai-builder-trials.md).
+Learn more in [AI Builder trial](ai-builder-trials.md).

-AI Builder is a premium feature within Power Apps: adding an AI Builder action to an App transforms it into a premium App.
-This is is also the case when incorporating a flow with an AI Builder action within an App.
-Premium Apps have specific licensing requirements.
+AI Builder is a premium feature within Power Apps.
+Adding an AI Builder action to an app transforms it into a premium app.
+This is also the case when incorporating a flow with an AI Builder action within an app.
+Premium apps have specific licensing requirements.

 In Power Automate, adding an AI Builder action to a flow doesn't transform it into a premium flow.

 ## Get entitlement to AI Builder credits